An Introduction to MongoDB — SitePoint

 users collection and inserts a document with the key–value pair

 'name':'Bob'.
-The ObjectId returned is the id of document inserted.
-MongoDB creates a unique ObjectId for each document on creation and it becomes the default value of the
+The ObjectId returned is the ID of the document inserted.
+MongoDB creates a unique ObjectId for each document on creation, and it becomes the default value of the

-_id field:
+_id field.

 >show dbs